Our work is guided by six principles

 As part of an interdependent network of producers, Push Pull fosters and invests in local economies.
 In the community, we partner with small businesses, conservation societies, secondhand suppliers and buy-and-sell groups.
 We also work with regional partners in Australia, Japan, Taiwan and India to exchange goods, skills and knowledge.

-Push Pull rejects the concept of monopolistic companies and centralised supply chains, and embraces collective and cooperative systems of reciprocity.
+Push Pull rejects monopolies, gatekeeping and centralised supply chains, and embraces collective and cooperative systems of reciprocity.

 Existing Materials

 Push Pull’s practical experiments focus on using materials that are either discarded, damaged, or are renewable and available in abundance.
-Repurposing decommissioned textiles in particular means energy that would normally be used in the creation of virgin fibre is eliminated.
+Repurposing decommissioned textiles means lifecycle impacts that would normally be generated in the creation of virgin fibre are eliminated.

-When using virgin fibres, I choose to work with handloomed cotton, linen and hemp produced ethically by Anuprerna and Moral Fibre.
+When we do use virgin fibres, we work with handloomed cotton, linen and hemp produced ethically by Anuprerna and Moral Fibre.

 Biological Cycles

-By choosing to work with bio-based fibres and dye treatments, Push Pull’s textile projects can eventually be returned to the earth after a lifetime of use.
-Plant and animal hair fibres, when composted correctly, biodegrade rapidly, breaking down into pure organic components – carbon, oxygen, nitrogen and hydrogen This has a net positive effect on ecosystem health.
+By choosing to work with bio-based fibres and dye treatments, Push Pull’s textile projects can eventually return to the earth after a lifetime of use.
+Plant and animal hair fibres, when composted correctly, biodegrade rapidly, breaking down into pure organic components – carbon, oxygen, nitrogen and hydrogen.
+This has a net positive effect on ecosystem health.

-In choosing not to use fossil fuel-derived fibres, we encourage the move away from extractive manufacturing processes and toward phasing non-circular materials out of our textile systems.
+We don’t use fossil fuel-derived fibres, and encourage the move away from extractive manufacturing processes and toward phasing non-circular materials out of our textile systems.

 Reduction

 We use low impact and low energy processes wherever possible.
 Construction techniques are hand driven.
-When working with dyes, whole plant dyestuffs are extracted by hand to reduce inputs, and waste water and dye byproducts are safe to release into garden or greywater.
+Dye extraction is slow and manual, processed without chemical shortcuts that may risk ecological toxicity.
+Waste water and dye byproducts are safe to release into garden or greywater.

-Chemicals used in the dye process, mostly acids and alkalis, are non-hazardous to NOHSC standards and can be released into greywater.
-I don’t use synthetic surfactants, levelling agents, or toxic mordants such as aluminium acetate, tin or chrome.
+Acids, alkalis and metal salts used as auxiliaries and mordants are non-hazardous to NOHSC standards.
+We do not use harmful surfactants, levelling agents, or heavy metal mordants such as aluminium acetate, tin or chrome.

 This document current as of August 2025.